mattermost/mattermost-handbook/operations/operations/company-policies/community-response-policy.md

 Non-sensitive topics include feature requests, troubleshooting questions, bug reports, and other user feedback.

 Anyone in the company is welcome and encouraged to respond, regardless of the medium.
-If it is your first time responding to the community, please read [principles, tips and sample responses](https://docs.mattermost.com/process/community-guidelines.html#mattermost-community-forums) for help on various inquiries.
+If it is your first time responding to the community, please read [principles, tips, and sample responses](https://docs.mattermost.com/process/community-guidelines.html#mattermost-community-forums) for help on various inquiries.

 ### Response writing tips